 Instructor: Jeffrey Diller (click for contact info)

 Textbook: Multivariable Mathematics by Theodore Shifrin.
-There are also some very cool online vector calculus notes by Frank Jones, which I might occasionally use as a source, particularly for homework problems.
-For linear algebra topics, there is an online book Linear Algebra Done Wrong (no kidding) by Sergei Treil that is a good alternative reference.
+I put a few other textbooks on reserve in the math library, and you might look at these for alternative explanations/more examples, etc. There are also some very cool online vector calculus notes by Frank Jones, which I might occasionally use as a source, particularly for homework problems.

 What the course covers: This class is the first semester in a two semester sequence that combines linear algebra and multivariable calculus.
 In the first semester we'll cover most of the linear algebra and most of the calculus associated with differentiation.
 Whatever is left over will be covered along with integration in the second semester.
 In terms of the textbook, we will certainly cover chapters 1-4 this semester, then move on to chapters 5,6,9 (not necessarily in that order) at the end of this semester and the beginning of next, and finish the year with chapters 7 and 8.

 Throughout, I plan to emphasize all sides of the material: computational, intuitive, and logical.
 This means in particular that I will not only state, but prove most facts that I present, and I will expect you to: remember and reproduce precise definitions of key concepts and statements of important theorems; invent and (nicely) write down correct proofs of more elementary facts; and give specific counterexamples to false statements.